The Cincy Apparel Story

 Want a successful company?
 Buy a successful company!

 The success of Cincy Apparel had raised the eyebrows of investors over the years.
-One group reached out to Chris with a plan to build the next phase of Cincy Apparel.
-In 2014, Chris sold all of the Cincy Apparel assets to Cartel Holdings.
-Chris remains CEO and Founder of the company.
-To this day he has a very active roll at Cincy Apparel, overseeing expansion, sales and operations.
-Since the Cartel Holdings acquisition, Cincy Apparel has added laser engraving, glassware screen printing and dye sublimation technology to it’s offerings.
+One group reached out to us with a plan to build the next phase of Cincy Apparel.
+In 2019, we sold all of the Cincy Apparel assets to Shiawase.
+Since the Shiawase acquisition, Cincy Apparel has added laser engraving, glassware screen printing and dye sublimation technology to it’s offerings.

 Hello Northside.
 The Home of Cincy Apparel.